Brigitte Schmidt Bell, P.C.

 Brigitte Bell has been a lawyer since 1979, a mediator since 1985, and has had her own firm concentrating on family law and dispute resolution issues since 1993.
 Her focus is resolving issues without relying on the courts, working instead to help clients solve their own problems–legal, financial, relationship, emotional–in ways that are respectful and private.

-Brigitte fervently believes in mediation and Collaborative Law as non-adversarial, problem-solving approaches to divorce and family issues and is committed to practicing in ways that foster respect, self-determination, and constructive resolutions.
-She has put this belief into practice by heading up one of the very few family law firms in the country in which all of the attorney-associates are mediators and Collaborative Fellows committed to these approaches.
+Brigitte fervently believes in mediation and Collaborative Law as non-adversarial, problem-solving approaches to divorce and family issues and is committed to practicing in ways that foster respect, self determination, and constructive resolutions.
+Previously, she put this belief into practice by heading up one of the first family law firms in Illinois in which all of the attorneys were also trained as mediators and Collaborative professionals committed to these approaches.